OregonStateUniversity/rfr-cookbook/README.md

 ### <a href="https://wiredash.io/">Wiredash</a>

-We are utalizing wiredash as a way to track feedback from users.
+We are utilizing wiredash as a way to track feedback from users.

 ## Deployment